StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ## Overview

-The [StackState CLI](/setup/cli/README.md) can be used to troubleshoot a health synchronization and fix issues that might prevent health data from being correctly ingested and displayed in StackState.
+You can use the [StackState CLI](/setup/cli/README.md) to troubleshoot a health synchronization and fix issues that might prevent health data from being correctly ingested and displayed in StackState.
 This page describes the general troubleshooting steps to take when debugging a health synchronization, as well as the CLI commands used, and a description of the error messages returned.

 ## General troubleshooting steps